ABOUT PORT OF HIMEJI

 The Fukudomari area is widely used as a place for marine recreation, such as Fukudomari Marine Belt leveraged with an artificial beach by the marine environment improvement project and the yacht harbor in the Yagi Port area.

 An LNG (liquefied natural gas) base is located in the Mega area.
-As an energy supply base for thermal power generation and city gas, it supplies approximately 40% of energy in Hyogo Prefecture and approximately 10% in the Kinki region, playing an important role as a port that supports the local economy, industry, and life.
+As an energy supply base for thermal power generation and city gas, it supplies in Hyogo Prefecture and in the Kinki region, playing an important role as a port that supports the local economy, industry, and life.

 3Suka, Shikama, Nakashima, Irifune